-Jayru Campbell gets new jail term for probation offense
+Jayru Campbell gets extra jail time

 Detroit — Former Cass Tech High School football standout Jayru Campbell will spend 3½ more months in jail for violating his probation in connection with the alleged assault of his girlfriend at school Sept.
 12.